Stability and Convergence of a Randomized Model Predictive Control Strategy: Conclusion and Perspectives

 This paper considers a randomized MPC strategy called RBM-MPC to efficiently approximate the solution of an large-scale infinite-horizon linear-quadratic OCP.
 In RBM-MPC, the finite-horizon OCPs in each MPC-iteration are simplified by replacing the system matrix $A$ by a randomized one.
 The estimates in this paper demonstrate that 1) RBM-MPC is stabilizing for $h \mathrm{Var}[A_R]$ sufficiently small and either $T - \tau$ sufficiently large or $\| F - P_\infty \|$ sufficiently small, and 2) RBM-MPC states and controls converge in expectation to their MPC counterparts for $h \mathrm{Var}[A_R] \rightarrow 0$.
 In an example with $n = 100$ states, RBM-MPC is 9 times faster than solving the OCP direcly and 3 times faster than classical MPC.

-The estimates for the unconstrained linear-quadratic setting in this note form a natural starting point for the analysis of RBM-MPC in nonlinear and/or constrained settings in future works.
+The estimates in this note form a natural starting point for the analysis of RBM-MPC in nonlinear and/or constrained settings in future works.
 The computational advantage of RBM-MPC has already been demonstrated in a nonlinear setting, see \cite{ko2021model}.
 Because the training of residual Deep Neural Networks (DNNs) can be seen viewed as a nonlinear OCP (see, e.g., \cite{benning2019, esteve2020}), RBM-MPC may also be applied to speed up the training of DNNs.
-The numerical example in Section \ref{sec:numerical} also demonstrates the potential advantages of RBM-MPC for the control of (networks of) PDEs, that for example appear in the modeling of gas transport, see, e.g., \cite{herty2007}.
+RBM-MPC may also be used for the control of (networks of) PDEs, that for example appear in the modeling of gas transport, see, e.g., \cite{herty2007}.

-Finally, it is worth noting that other variations of RBM-MPC could be considered.
-One variation would be to first fix a RBM approximation on the whole time axis $[0, \infty)$ and use this as the plant model for MPC, but this variation is less practical to implement than the considered version.
-Another interesting variation would be to generate a new (independent) RBM approximation in each step of the gradient descent algorithm used to solve the (finite horizon) OCPs in MPC.
+Finally, other variations of RBM-MPC could be considered.
+One variation would be to first fix a RBM approximation over the whole time axis $[0, \infty)$ and use this as the plant model for MPC.
+Another interesting variation would be to consider a new (independent) RBM approximation in each step of the gradient descent algorithm used to solve the (finite horizon) OCPs in MPC.